Apply for funding

 The South Australian Grain Industry Trust Fund (SAGIT) was established in 1991 to administer the voluntary research levy contributed by SA grain growers.

 SAGIT is funded by a 30 cents per tonne voluntary contribution on all grain delivered by SA grain growers.
 Without grower support, there would be no SAGIT.

-SAGIT invests more than $2 million a year in supporting research crucial to advancing the SA grain industry.
+On average, SAGIT invests $2 million a year in supporting research crucial to advancing the SA grain industry.

 Research and development is supported in a range of areas.

 SAGIT has always had a transparent and objective process of calling for projects and selection.
 The trustees appreciate it is grower money they are handling and therefore treat the selection process with the openness and transparency it deserves.

 The trust is required to use the funds for research, development and extension into the growing, harvesting, storage, processing and marketing of grain in SA in order to increase profitability and sustainability of the grains industry.
 Preference is given to projects which provide benefit to South Australian growers, but is not limited to the state.